viacoin/lightning/README.md

 c-lightning is a [standard compliant][std] implementation of the Lightning Network protocol.
-The Lightning Network is a scalability solution for Bitcoin, enabling secure and instant transfer of funds between any two parties for any amount.
+The Lightning Network is a scalability solution for Viacoin, enabling secure and instant transfer of funds between any two parties for any amount.